Paygate/PayWeb_Standalone_Payment_Portal/README.md

 ## Installation
 [![How To Setup a PayGate PayWeb3 Standalone Payment Portal](https://www.appinlet.com/wp-content/uploads/2019/12/How-To-Setup-a-PayGate-PayWeb3-Standalone-Payment-Portal-scaled.jpg)](https://www.youtube.com/watch?v=cKIhEPX2tA4 "How To Setup a PayGate PayWeb3 Standalone Payment Portal")

 Please navigate to the [releases page](https://github.com/PayGate/PayWeb_Standalone_Payment_Portal/releases), download the latest release (v1.0.1) and unzip.
-You will them be able to follow the integration guide PDF which is included in the zip.
+You will then be able to follow the integration guide PDF which is included in the zip.

 ## Collaboration